 - Instant XML Sitemap

-- Ease of integration for Analytics, Webmaster Tools
+- Easy of integration of Analytics & Webmaster Tools to monitor errors

 - Metadata editor